sensu/sensu-docs/content/sensu-go/5.16/api/namespaces.md

 #### EXAMPLE {#namespacesnamespace-put-example}

-In the following example, an HTTP PUT request is submitted to the `/namespaces/:namespace` API endpoint to create the event namespace `development`.
+In the following example, an HTTP PUT request is submitted to the `/namespaces/:namespace` API endpoint to create the namespace `development`.
 The request returns a successful HTTP `201 Created` response.

 {{< highlight shell >}}